 Governance metrics transform AI governance from aspiration to accountability.
 They answer the questions boards, regulators, and stakeholders are asking: "How do you know your governance is working?"

-Start simple with 5-10 metrics across coverage, compliance, efficiency, and outcomes.
+Start simple with 5 to 10 metrics across coverage, compliance, efficiency, and outcomes.
 Establish baselines, set realistic targets, and build reporting for different audiences.
-Most importantly, use metrics to drive improvement—not just to populate dashboards.
+Most importantly, use metrics to drive improvement, not just to populate dashboards.

-Governance that can't demonstrate its effectiveness is governance on faith.
+Governance that cannot demonstrate its effectiveness is governance on faith.
 Measurement makes it governance on facts.

 References